 - +1 254-272-3966

 You will be specifically assigned to one of the listed phone numbers above.
-Once you receive your first message you may want to save (or re-assign) that phone number in your mobile phone as a contact so you can easily identify messages as related to your Resource Bank Digital Banking services.
+Once you receive your first message, you may want to save (or re-assign) that phone number in your mobile phone as a contact so you can quickly identify messages as related to your Resource Bank Digital Banking services.
 Please always think twice before engaging in digital exchanges about your finances.
 If you ever have concerns, our Digital Banking Support Staff at 985.801.0150 is happy to help if needed.

 New Franklinton Branch Now Open

 September 21, 2020; 8:00am CST: Resource Bank is excited to welcome you to our new location in Franklinton.
 We've enjoyed serving you for the past 22 years at 950 10th Avenue, but we are so happy to move into our new home.
 Special thanks to RHH Architects and Voelkel McWilliams Construction, who made our vision a reality.
 We are also excited to feature local photography from Elizabeth Burris Photography.
-You can now visit our 2150 square foot, full service location at 988 Washington Street.
+You can now visit our 2150 square foot, full-service location at 988 Washington Street.
 Doors open today, Monday, September 21st.

 Phishing Alert - Phone Scam Reported

 September 19, 2020; 12:00pm CST: Resource Bank has received notification of a current phone scam that is targeting individuals in our community.
 Robo-calls are coming from a spoofed RB phone number claiming your Resource Bank account is under investigation and a warrant has been issued.
 This is a scam and is not associated with our bank.
 Resource Bank does not utilize a recorded call service.
-We will never call you to ask for your password, full social security number, or payment information over the phone.
+We will never call you to ask for your passcode, full social security number, or payment information over the phone.
 We do not share your email, phone number or other information to collection agencies.
 Fraudsters are doing everything they can to collect customer information to benefit themselves.
 Scam emails, texts, and calls may pressure, or even threaten you, to respond.
 Please ignore them, and call us directly if you have a concern regarding your account: 985-801-0150.